hpca-uji/PyDTNN/README.md

 ## Introduction
-PyDTNN is a lightweight library developed at Universitat Jaume I (Spain) for distributed and federated deep learning training and inference of convolutional and transformer-based neural networks.
-Intended as an initial starting point for interacting with training and inference processes.
+PyDTNN is a lightweight library developed at Universitat Jaume I (Spain) for distributed and federated deep learning training and inference of convolutional and transformer-based neural networks, intended as an initial starting point for interacting with training and inference processes.
 PyDTNN prioritizes simplicity over peak performance, offering an approachable user interface that enables a gentle learning curve.
 To carry out training